Alessandro-Dodon/pyvar/docs/README.md

 ## 📄 report.pdf

 This PDF provides a concise overview of the project, covering its theoretical foundations and key references.
 It serves as a helpful introduction or quick reference for users exploring the package.

+---

+For a more applied perspective, visit the `examples/` folder and open the notebook of interest.
+The notebooks provide hands-on implementations of the models, with theory refreshers, practical guidance, result interpretation, and advice on real-world usage.